Skip to content

 “The physio sessions are so helpful.
 If I am on my own, I can’t see my way through, but when the physio breaks it down it can sound quite simple.
 It is so helpful to have someone who understands the situation.”

-Learning to truly relax, in a planned way, allows the body to refresh and repair, so advice about resting positions and pain management from the physio is helpful, along with guidance addressing the damage that may have occurred due to spending a long time in bed or indoors.
+Learning to truly relax, in a planned way, allows the body to refresh and repair, so advice about resting positions and pain management from the physio is helpful, along with guidance on resolving any muscle weakness, mobility problems or reduced stamina that may be a result of spending a long time in bed or indoors.

 Read about our physiotherapists on our clinical team page.